yared0101/final-ai-principles/README.md

-# only upto question 4
+# Question 5 added with tkinter